 - Hormonal birth control pills

 Dr. Fitzgerald has been in practice for more than 20 years.
-When she or one of our Board Certified Dermatologists meets you during a consultation, she considers the comprehensive and individual makeup of your face.
-She will assess what is causing your melasma and how deeply it penetrates the skin.
-After this assessment, she can recommend those treatments which will be the most effective for you.
+When she or one of our Board Certified Dermatologists meets you during a consultation, the comprehensive and individual makeup of your face is considered.
+Your provider will assess what is causing your melasma and how deeply it penetrates the skin.
+After this assessment, the most effective treatments will be discussed with you.

 Treatment for Melasma

 Melasma isn't a harmful skin condition, but it can make you feel less confident and self-assured.
-If you want to feel good about your skin, Dr. Fitzgerald can help you find a treatment.
-The most common are:
+Some of the most common treatments include:

 Cosmelan®.
 This depigmentation cream reduces melasma.
-Dr. Fitzgerald will apply it to your skin.
 Initially, it will produce a skin-peeling effect, revealing a fresh, vibrant layer of skin cells.
-Dr. Fitzgerald will give you a take-home maintenance Cosmelan cream, as well as instructions for how to use it.
+You will leave with a take-home maintenance Cosmelan cream, as well as instructions for how to use it.
 The cream slows down the overproduction of melanin, which is the pigment that causes brown patches.

 Photodynamic Therapy.
 This treatment utilizes light therapy and a special topical gel to reduce brown blotches on your skin.
 The gel is called Levulan.
 This light therapy is effective and provides results relatively quickly.
 You will need to take a little downtime, about 24 hours, to stay out of the sun and allow the therapy to work.

 Because of the mixed ethnicity of the population in Los Angeles, melasma is a significant problem for both women and men.
-When discoloration Is a result of pre cancers, there is the potential of treatment as a medical condition and if within insurance parameters sometimes, a specific treatment will be covered under a patient's insurance.
-This coverage is not applicable to all treatments for the condition and depends both on the treatment options recommended and the options chosen by the patient.
 At your consultation, our experienced staff will review all of the treatment costs with you and help you decide on the best course of treatment for you and your specific skin issues.

 If you have melasma and are searching for an effective treatment, please call Rebecca Fitzgerald Dermatology at 323-464-8046, to arrange a consultation.
-Dr. Fitzgerald provides advanced care to men and women from across the region, including Los Angeles, Beverly Hills, Larchmont and the surrounding areas.
+Our dermatology professionals provide advanced care to men and women from across the region, including Los Angeles, Beverly Hills, Larchmont and the surrounding areas.